AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Header.md

 To access an individual level, combine {api:anychart.charts.Gantt#getTimeline}getTimeline(){api} with {api:anychart.core.ui.Timeline#header}header(){api} and {api:anychart.core.gantt.TimeLineHeader#level}level(){api}.
 Specify the index of the level.

-**Note:** (?)
-Levels are numbered automatically from the level with the smallest time unit to the level with the largest one.
-The default levels – the month, quarter, and year – are assigned the indexes 0, 1, 2.
+**Note:** Levels are numbered automatically from the level with the smallest time unit to the level with the largest one.
+The default levels are assigned the indexes 0, 1, 2.

 Levels are defined as instances of {api:anychart.core.gantt.TimeLineHeader.LevelWrapper}anychart.core.gantt.TimeLineHeader.LevelWrapper{api}.
 To configure them, use methods of this class, for example {api:anychart.core.gantt.TimeLineHeader.LevelWrapper#enabled}enabled(){api} to enable or disable a level.